 - Darla Dimple from Cats Don't Dance does this at the end of the second part of Big and Loud.
 Max turns on the electric thing clipped to her hair, and the machine produces smoke, which, along with the flashes of electricity, turn the entire screen black except for Darla's eyes, which then disappear, then flicker back onto the screen for a split second before finally disappearing for real.

 - The Chipmunk Adventure has a Fade To Next Scene after an informer relays to Claudia that The Chipettes have strayed off course from their balloon race, angering her and demanding they find a way to retrieve their dolls or else.
-After slamming the phone down, Claudia stares into the camera with evil in her eyes, while dissolving to Antarctica where The Chipettes are turning the baby penguin, her eyes still seen.
+After slamming the phone down, Claudia stares into the camera with evil in her eyes, while dissolving to Antarctica where The Chipettes are returning the baby penguin, her eyes still seen.

 - Used in many films in the Disney Animated Canon: